 To store a head of Napa cabbage (without cutting it), wrap it in newspaper and place it in a cool location, making sure to stand the cabbage upright.

-If stored properly, the Napa cabbage should stay fresh for up to two weeks.
+The Napa cabbage should stay fresh for up to two weeks if stored properly.

 After cutting the cabbage, be sure to store it in the refrigerator.
 Wrap it in plastic wrap and place it in the vegetable drawer.
 To keep the freshness for a longer period, it is best to cover the cut edges with a damp paper towel before wrapping it in plastic wrap.